samanthacsik/EXAMPLE-sharing-analyses/README.md

-# EXAMPLE-sharing-analyses
+# TEACHING DEMO
-teaching demo; can be deleted later
+can be deleted later